skacem/skacem.github.io/_posts/2021-12-03-Customer-Segmentation-and-Profiling.md

 One of the most used and familiar concepts in marketing is market segmentation, that is, the division of markets, based on common characteristics such as geographic, demographic, psychographic and behavioristic, into homogeneous groups of customers, in order to develop segment-specific marketing strategies or to look for new product opportunities to effectively capture the target segments.

 In reality, there is no single best method for segmenting a market and, more importantly, the way we segment a market should reflect what we intend to achieve.
-Useful segments must, however, possess the following four qualities (Kottler 1980):
+Useful segments must, however, possess the following four qualities [kotler2017]:

 1. Measurability; in terms of the size and purchasing power of the segment.
 2. Actionability, that is, the extent to which it is possible to design an effective marketing plan for the target segment